Understanding Fold Equity

 Semi-Bluffing for Maximum Value

-Ah, the good old semi-bluff.
-The fine art of betting with a drawing hand that could improve on later streets.
+The semi-bluff is betting with a drawing hand that could improve on later streets.
 Let’s say you’ve got a flush draw after the flop in a game of Texas Hold’em.
 You could check, or you could bet, relying on fold equity to potentially win the pot immediately while maintaining a backup plan if called.

 This works with straight draws or even overcards that might become the winning hand by the river.
 The combination of current fold equity plus future card equity makes semi-bluffing one of the most profitable plays in poker.